PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 20:14:32
+Last updated: 2024-04-02 20:15:40
-Random Quote: Where all think alike, no one thinks very much. - Walter Lippmann
+Random Quote: Take rest; a field that has rested gives a bountiful crop. - Ovid